 The Application cannot see your contacts, read your text messages, access your photos (but it can use your camera to scan a QR code if you explicitly allow that permission), access your files, erase your device, or see information about other applications on your device.
 We do not track any Personal Data about your accounts.

 When you visit the mobile Application, we may use GPS technology (or other similar technology) to determine your current location.
 We use this data to provide features of our Services, to improve and customize our Services, to enforce our geo-fencing security measures for the security of our Application, and additional identity verification checks.
 We will not share your location with other users.
 If you do not want us to use your location for the purposes set forth above, you should turn off the location services for mobile applications in your account settings or in your mobile phone settings, and/or within the mobile application.

 Device state data

-As part of your (NoPass™) login request, your organization's NoPass™ administrator(s) may set access policies requiring devices to meet certain security properties in order to login to a service.
-Data about the security properties of your device are collected at the time of login to determine whether your device meets your organization’s policies.
-In general, these security properties are yes/no values, such as whether your phone has a biometric control enabled (fingerprint or face recognition), whether your device is jailbroken, rooted or otherwise in a compromised state, whether your phone has a screen lock, and whether the device’s storage is encrypted.
-We also collect some specific values, like the version of your operating system (i.e. iOS 12.0.1 or Android 8.1), and the version of Identité™ mobile application (NoPass™) you are using.
-As mentioned before, Identité™ mobile application (NoPass™) cannot see personal data on
+When using the Application within your organization, your administrator(s) may set access policies requiring devices to meet certain security properties to log in to a service.
+Data about the security properties of your device are collected at the time of logging in to determine whether your device meets your organization’s policies.
+In general, these security properties are yes/no values, such as whether your phone has a biometric control enabled (fingerprint or face recognition), whether your device is jailbroken, rooted, or otherwise in a compromised state, whether your phone has a screen lock, and whether the device’s storage is encrypted.
+We also collect some specific values, like the version of your operating system (i.e. iOS 12.0.1 or Android 8.1), and the version of the Application you are using.
+As mentioned before, the Application cannot see personal data on your device.

 We may collect information from you when you: